Fujifilm XF 35mm f/2 street photography in Harajuku

 Fujifilm XF 35mm Harajuku Boss store

-The Harajuku Boss store on Omotesando.
+Harajuku Boss Omotesando.

 In November 2022, I bought a Fujifilm XF 35mm f/2 R WR lens.
 I first tested it at the Japan Open-Air Folk House Museum in tandem with the XF 16-55 mm.
 This time, I would use it for street photography.
 Harajuku would be my target.
 By the end of the day, I had fallen in love with this tiny gem.